ditlef9/python-nextjs-postgresql-devsecops-gcp/what-version/README.md

 6. **Implementing Check for New Versions**<br>
 - Program the check for new versions
-- Activity/Reflection:
+- Activity/Reflection: What other services do you use?

 7. **💻 Implementing Email Message if There Are New Version**<br>
 - If there are any new versions we want an email
-- Activity/Reflection:
+- Activity/Reflection: Is there a better way than email?

 8. **Congratulations and Learning Tip**<br>
--
+- Learning tip: As you work through each step, don’t wait until the end to test your application.
--  Reflection:
+- Reflection: What Did You Learn?

 9. **Quiz**